OlineRanum/SemiAutomatic_Phonetic_Annotation/README.md

 #### Evaluation: WLASL & SemLEX
 Evaluations of new phonetic labels are currently available with WLASL 2000 ISLR benchmark [(Li et al., 2020)](https://arxiv.org/abs/1910.11006), which has been combinet with the phonological annotations in ASL-LEX 2.0 [(Sehyr et al., 2021)](https://academic.oup.com/jdsde/article/26/2/263/6142509) in Kezar et al., 2023.
-Please obtain the metadata for the merged ASL-LEX and WLASL benchmark from the original repository [(Kezar et al., 2023)](https://github.com/leekezar/Modeling-ASL-Phonology/tree/main/training_data) and WLASL pose data from the [openhands repositroy](https://openhands.ai4bharat.org/en/latest/instructions/datasets.html) for evaluations or
+Please obtain the metadata for the merged ASL-LEX and WLASL benchmark from the original repository [(Kezar et al., 2023)](https://github.com/leekezar/Modeling-ASL-Phonology/tree/main/training_data).

+For performing the evaluations on an ISR task please download the WLASL pose data from the [openhands repositroy](https://openhands.ai4bharat.org/en/latest/instructions/datasets.html) or by running the following commands:

 mkdir data/wlasl/